MozillaSecurity/funfuzz/src/funfuzz/js/README.md

 assuming the ~/trees folder is created and present.

-The options accepted by -b are also available via funfuzz/js/buildOptions.py:
+The options accepted by -b are also available via js.build_options:

 ```
   --random              Chooses sensible random build options.
 Defaults to